frappe/frappe_io_2014/frappe_io/templates/statics/apps/erpnext/guides/engineer-to-order/material-request.md

 # Material Request

+Material Request is a request to order materials for the production of your item/product.

 ![Material Request](/assets/frappe_io/images/erpnext/e-t-o-material-request.jpg)

-It is a request to order materials for the production of your item/product.
  You can make Material Requests from the Production Planning Tool itself!
 Click on the button ‘ Make Material Request’.
 A list of material requests will be formed.

 Figure 1: Make Material Requests